ishAg20/chicCarry/README.md

-# ChicCarry
+# chicCarry

-ChicCarry is a full-featured eCommerce web platform designed for seamless online shopping experiences.
+chicCarry is a full-featured eCommerce web platform designed for seamless online shopping experiences.
 It features user authentication, order management, product filtering, and responsive UI optimized for devices of all sizes.

 ## Demo